Overview

 CSV Files

-After saving changes, open it in a text editor (e.g., Notepad) and check if values are separated by a semicolon (like in the screenshot below).
+After saving the changes, open the file in a text editor (e.g., Notepad) to verify that values are separated by semicolons (;) (like in the screenshot below).
 Sometimes, semicolons are automatically changed for a comma or other signs.
 This change can influence the data import/update process.

 Executing Script